jundalisay/superb/content/en/research/mohammad/quran/sura-042a.md

 tor apart from Him.
 And you will see the transgressors, when they see the torment, saying, “Is there a way of going back?”

-45. And you will see them exposed to it, cow- ering from disgrace, looking with concealed eyes.
+45. And you will see them exposed to it, cowering from disgrace, looking with concealed eyes.
 Those who believed will say, “The losers are those who lost themselves and their fam- ilies on the Day of Resurrection.”
-Indeed, the evildoers are in a lasting torment.

 46. They will have no allies to support them against Allah.
 Whomever Allah leaves astray has no way out.

 47. Respond to your Lord before there comes from Allah a Day that cannot be turned back.
 You will have no refuge on that Day, and no possibility of denial.

 48. But if they turn away—We did not send you as a guardian over them.
 Your only duty is communication.
-Whenever We let man taste mercy from Us, he rejoices in it; but when misfortune befalls them, as a conse- quence of what their hands have perpetrated, man turns blasphemous.
+Whenever We let man taste mercy from Us, he rejoices in it; but when misfortune befalls them, as a consequence of what their hands have perpetrated, man turns blasphemous.

 49. To Allah belongs the dominion of the heavens and the earth.

-He creates whatever
+He creates whatever He wills.

-He wills.
-He grants daughters to whomever
-He wills, and He grants sons to whomever He wills.
+He grants sons or daughters to whomever He wills.

 50. Or He combines them together, males and females; and He renders whomever He wills sterile.
 He is Knowledgeable and Capable.

 51. It is not for any human that Allah should speak to him, except by inspiration, or from behind a veil, or by sending a messenger to reveal by His permission whatever He wills.
-He is All-High, All-Wise.

 52. We thus inspired you spiritually, by Our command.

-You did not know what the Scrip- ture is, nor what faith is, but We made it a light, with which We guide whomever We will of Our servants.
-You surely guide to a straight path.
+You did not know what the Scripture is, nor what faith is, but We made it a light, with which We guide whomever We will of Our servants.

-53. The path of Allah, to whom belongs every- thing in the heavens and everything on earth.
+53. The path of Allah, to whom belongs everything in the heavens and everything on earth.
 Indeed, to Allah all matters revert.